nvim-neorg/neorg/README.md

 Having a rare occurence where the parser doesn't work instantly?
 Try running `:e`.
 You'll only need to run it once in your lifetime, for some reason TS doesn't have issues after that.

+**Still not working**?
+Uh oh, you're stepping on muddy territory.
+There are several reasons why a parser may not work right off the bat, however most commonly it's because of plugin loading order.
+Neorg needs `nvim-treesitter` to be up and running before it starts adding colours to highlight groups.
+With packer this can be achieved with an `after = "nvim-treesitter"` flag in your `use` call to Neorg.
+Not using packer?
+Make sure that Neorg's `setup()` gets called after `nvim-treesitter`'s setup.
+If nothing else works then try creating an `after/ftplugin/norg.lua` file and paste your Neorg configuration there.

+It's a bit hacky - it will unfortunately stay this way until we get first-class support in the `nvim-treesitter` repository.
+Sorry!

 ### Setting up Compe
 Neorg comes with a completion source that you can enable.
 Make sure to set `neorg` to `true` in the `source` table for nvim-compe: